tzvetanmoev/GlobalCarb/docs/index.md

 These visualisations were created for [The CORE Project](http://www.core-econ.org/).
 CORE is an open-access, interactive ebook-based course for anyone interested in learning about the economy and economics.

-You can also explore similar interactive visualisations of global *income* inequality and global *wealth* in our companion websites: [WIDmarket_income](https://tzvetanmoev.github.io/WIDmarket_income/) and [WIDwealth](https://tzvetanmoev.github.io/WIDwealth/).
+You can also explore similar interactive visualisations of global *income* inequality and global *wealth* inequality in our companion websites: [WIDmarket_income](https://tzvetanmoev.github.io/WIDmarket_income/) and [WIDwealth](https://tzvetanmoev.github.io/WIDwealth/).

 ## Contact